Maryamkusman/cse15l-lab-reports-1/index.md

 ```
 **Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

-Yes.
-We just need to make sure the backticks have to come in pairs inside the outtermost bracket.
-To do so, I can set a variable as the value of number of backticks among the content inside the outtermost bracket by setting a forloop to compare each character in the outtermost bracket with ```, if it is equal, increments the value.
+Yes. the backticks need to come together in the outermost bracket.What i did was set a variable as the value of number of backticks among the content inside the outtermost bracket by setting a forloop to compare each character in the outtermost bracket with ```, if it is equal, increments the value.

 ## Snippet 2: